Skip Breadcrumb Links

 Nurses

 Nurses in Ontario receive their licenses through the College of Nurses of Ontario.
-They provide licenses for both Registered Nurses (RNs) and Registered Practical Nurses (RPNs) (called “Licensed Practical Nurses (LPN)" in all other provinces).
+They provide licenses for both Registered Nurses (RNs) and Registered Practical Nurses (RPNs) (called “Licensed Practical Nurses (LPNs)" in all other provinces).
+But before you can apply for a nursing college, you must have your credentials assessed.

 If you are a nurse moving to Canada, you can also apply for pre-arrival services through the PASS Program.
 The program prepares you to find work faster once you arrive.